 More things to see and do around Celle

-There is of course more to see and do in the vicinity of Celle.
-For example, you can visit Hannover and the amazing Herrenhausen Gardens.
-If you're travelling a bit further, you can experience interesting cities like Bremen and Hamburg.
+There is, of course, more to see and do near Celle.
+For example, you can visit Hanover and the amazing Herrenhausen Gardens.
+If you travel a little further, you can experience interesting cities like Bremen and Hamburg.

 Things to do in Miltenberg - 11 tips for a gem on the river Main